 Combine the crème fraiche and yoghurt in a small bowl, add the nutmeg, salt and pepper and mix well.

-Roll out the dough pieces (2-3 mm) and transfer to baking sheets.
+Roll out the dough pieces (2-3 mm) and transfer to sheets of baking paper.

 Fry the bacon strips briefly until almost cooked, don't let them get crispy.